Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 ### Built-in Queries

-Under Explore > CYPHER, BloodHound gives you a whole set of prewritten queries you can use with a single click, which means you can get straight to the interesting findings without having to write any Cypher by hand (it's a little...complex).
+Under Explore > CYPHER, BloodHound gives you a whole set of prewritten queries you can use with a single click, which means you can get straight to the interesting findings without having to write any Cypher by hand (it's a little... complex).

 ![The built-in Cypher queries under Explore then Cypher](/assets/images/bloodhound/18.png)